-To assist students and staff in reaching their full potential byproviding policy direction to create learning and working environments that supports a district culture of wellness.
+To assist students and staff in reaching their full potential by providing policy direction to create learning and working environments that supports a Division culture of wellness.

 Positive and supportive social and physical learning and working environments address and respect the diversity within our student and staff population and are a key contributor to health for individuals.
-A wellness policy supports the Board of Trustees (the Board) in meeting its responsibility to establish and maintain governance and organizational structures that promote student and staff well-being and success, and monitor and evaluate their effectiveness.
+A wellness policy supports the Board in meeting its responsibility to establish and maintain governance and organizational structures that promote student and staff well-being and success, and monitor and evaluate their effectiveness.

 The Alberta Education’s Framework for Kindergarten to Grade 12 Wellness Education, 2009, defines the five dimensions of wellness as: